cybertec-postgresql/poc-plpgsql-analyzer/README.md

 * Lexer/parser: how are we going to create the trees?
     * Do we define a grammar and use a parser generator or should we write the parser manually using parser combinator frameworks?
+      - Christoph: Definitely parser generator using grammar.
+Although parser combinator might be a bit more flexible (but not necessarily), the biggest contra is that they are slower.
+And since running it in a browser is a main goal, this goes directly against that.
+Parser combinators are usually used for small one-off parser, and thus really not that practible for parsing SQL.
+It would also result in a lot more code to maintain (and probably a bigger final compiled size, again might not be that suitable for use in browsers).
     * The goal is to reduce the maintenance effort and reduce the likelihood of errors.
         * How much work do we have to add a new database technology?
 A different version?
         * How much work do we have to for language constructs of a new database version?

 * We don't want to reinvent the wheel: open source libraries we could use to base our work on?
     * There are SQL parser libraries can we use them as starting point?
+      - [pest](https://pest.rs/): is probably one of the best-known and widely-used parser libraries.
+Also in active and regular development.
+(Christoph: I've used and worked with it before, would be me preferred choice.)
+      - [lalrpop](https://github.com/lalrpop/lalrpop): Less popular/widely used, rather slow releases/development cycles.
+      - [peg](https://github.com/kevinmehall/rust-peg): Smallest of all the options.
+Also uses [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) like pest.

 * What is a goof iterative approach to show working code in a PoC?
   Start with the simplest constructs, enhance the analytical power in each iteration.
   We do not want to write a full fledged solution before we can extract the minimal information.

+## References

+An article I found recenetly regarding parsing SQL that might be of interest: (Parsing SQL - Strumenta)[https://tomassetti.me/parsing-sql/]